[CS Technical Interview 5] Data Structures That Get You Talking

 Who is this course right for?

-• I've tried coding but I'm confused about data structure concepts or lack confidence as a beginner developer
+• Beginners who have tried coding but find data structure concepts confusing or lack confidence in them.

-• Job seekers and career changers who want to quickly review data structure concepts before technical interviews
+• Job seekers and career changers who want to quickly organize data structure concepts ahead of a technical interview.

-• Someone who gets stuck on choosing the right data structure or implementation approach while solving algorithm problems
+• Those who get stuck on data structure selection criteria or implementation methods while solving algorithm problems

-• For those who find structures like trees, graphs, and heaps too complex
+• Those who feel that structures such as trees, graphs, and heaps are too complex

 Need to know before starting?